Sgage0/Sgage0.github.io/Download_Publishied_Sequencing_Data_from_the_SRA_Website.md

 <h4># Once installed, downloading the data sets is not difficult, but it can be time consuming.
 The NGS data sets I used averaged nearly 3 GB each; using residential internet, it took most of a day to download sixe of these files from the SRA database.</h4>

-<h4># In your laboratory environment running bioconda, the syntax to download the files is:</h4>
+<h4># In my "Lab" environment in bioconda, I used the following commands to download the files:</h4>

 ```
 sam-dump SRR11111111 | samtools view -bS - > 1.bam